11 superfoods for people over 50

 Eating avocados on a regular basis ensures that you are getting enough heart-healthy monounsaturated fats and maintaining optimal blood pressure.

 Still, feeling hungry?
 On our menu, there are several foods that go beautifully with a meal that you can feel good about eating.
-Yoghurt or oatmeal with some berries makes for a strong breakfast.
+Yogurt or oatmeal with some berries makes for a strong breakfast.
 For lunch, we recommend that you try a salad of leafy greens, carrots, and avocados, as well as toasted nuts.
 And for dinner, try having some beans and brown rice with a nice piece of dark chocolate for dessert.

 You should feel free to mix these 11 superfoods and match them with other sources of protein that are fat-free, as well as whole grains and dairy products, in order to design a balanced diet that makes you feel and look youthful throughout your life.